Keyrose557/Raspberry-Pi-home-services/README.md

 # PiQ Setup

+I want to deploy a raspberry Pi to provide some services on my home network.
+Maybe in the future Ill add more services.
+For now PiHole and PiVPN will do.

 ## Preparation

 Im using **Windows 11** and the **Terminal** application to do this project and have already <u> reserved a static IP </u> on my router.